KruTube/KruTube/README.md

 100% audience retention for videos lasting up to 5 minutes.
 All transitions to video are external (from social networks).
 Stable and daily supported.
 Today too.
+  To work with the program you need to have your account (channel) on YouTube.
+On his behalf, views will take place.
+It is quite possible to use your main account, but we recommend creating a separate one.
+This is not difficult at all, here is a detailed instruction from YouTube